colmo23/notes/bash/README.md

 * [Shell check](https://www.shellcheck.net/)

-# Note from "How Linux works" book
+# Notes from "How Linux works" book
 Note that * is the same as $(ls), eg the following populates files variable with directory contents: files=*